KQM-git/TCL/docs/enemy-data/automatons/ruin-destroyer.md

 * Opening its' head, the Destroyer spins its' whole head on the ground and flails it across.
 Its' core is protected during this attack.

-* By firing a charged beam of pure energy at the ground, the Destroyer creates an energy field centered on its' target.
+* By firing a charged beam of pure Energy at the ground, the Destroyer creates an Energy field centered on its' target.
 The field has a large AoE that deals Damage for the duration of this attack.
 Its' core is exposed during this attack.

-* Borrowing into the ground and planting its roots, the core gathers energy and creates a Vacuum Field that sucks the player in.
+* Borrowing into the ground and planting its roots, the core gathers Energy and creates a Vacuum Field that sucks the player in.
 After charging, it will overload its' core, exploding anything in a medium AoE around itself.
 Its' core is exposed during this attack.

-* Using its' core, it fires small energy orbs two to five times.
+* Using its' core, it fires small Energy Orbs two to five times.
 Its' core is protected during this attack.

 * Digs into the ground before it reemerges close to its' target.
 Similar to the Geovishap Hatchling, it cannot be damaged while it's burrowing.